JHaertl/traffic-simulation/README.md

 ### Requirements

 Python 3.x
-Numpy and OpenCV (only for rendering)
+numpy and opencv-python (only for rendering)

 ### Running the simulation